 \subsection{Moment Conditions}

-For each set of parameter values and the realization of random components of the student utility model described in Section \ref{subsec:appendix-Model}, we use the Random Serial Dictatorship with \textit{adjusted course reserves} to obtain the allocations of courses to students.
+For each set of parameter values and realization of random components of the student utility model described in Section \ref{subsec:appendix-Model}, we use the Random Serial Dictatorship with \textit{adjusted course reserves} to simulate the allocations of courses to students.
 Then, we use these allocations to calculate the simulated moments specified below.

 For each horizontal component of students' preferences $\theta_{ay},a\in {\cal A}, y\in {\cal Y}$, we consider the number of courses taken by students with the same characteristics as a moment, i.e.,

 where $x_{s,c}\in \{0,1\}$ indicates student $s$'s enrollment into course $c$ and $S_{ay}$ is the set of students from college $a$ and year $y$.